json4s/json4s/README.md

 [{"winner-id":23,"numbers":[2,45,34,23,3,5]},{"winner-id":54,"numbers":[52,3,12,11,18,22]}]}}
 ```

-Example produces following pretty printed JSON.
+The above example produces the following pretty-printed JSON.
 Notice that draw-date field is not rendered since its value is None:

 ```scala
 scala> pretty(render(JsonExample.json))